Zig Zag Café

 Zig Zag Café is a craft cocktail bar and restaurant in Seattle, Washington.
-Established in 1999, the bar is considered one of the best in the United States, helping lead the craft cocktail movement.
+Established in 1999, the bar is considered one of the best in the United States, helping to lead the craft cocktail movement.
 From 2002 to 2011, noted bartender Murray Stenson worked at Zig Zag Café, and created innovative cocktails as well as reintroduced the pre-Prohibition-era Last Word cocktail to the public and to bars around the world.

 Description

 Housed in the 1910-built Fix-Madore Building, on Western Avenue, the bar is situated on a hill beneath and behind Pike Place Market, along the Pike Street Hill Climb, a partially hidden stairwell leading down to Seattle's piers and Elliott Bay waterfront.
 The building is considered part of Pike Place Market, and is connected to the main market via a footbridge.

 Zig Zag is dimly lit.
 It has tables as well as a dozen barstools, almost always filled by 5 p.m. on nights the bar opens.
 A small outside patio is situated outside the building as well.
 The bar is noted for its use of "free-pouring", or making cocktails without the use of jiggers to measure ingredients.
 This was bartender Murray Stenson's preference, based on decades of experience.
 As of 2014, the bar still free-pours its drinks, with tasting and tweaking as needed.

 Zig Zag is known for serving the Last Word and the Trident cocktails.
 The Trident, made of caraway-forward aquavit, the bitter liqueur Cynar, dry Manzanilla sherry, and peach bitters, remains popular.
-Newer drinks have included the B&R, a blend of rye, Bonal, triple sec, orange and Angostura bitters; the Stiff Handshake cocktail, which has bonded bourbon, dry vermouth, triple sec, Maraschino, and decanter bitters; and Don't Give Up the Ship, which has gin, Dubbonet, Grand Marnier, and Fernet-Branca.
+Newer drinks have included the B&R, a blend of rye, Bonal, triple sec, orange and Angostura bitters; the Stiff Handshake cocktail, which has bonded bourbon, dry vermouth, triple sec, Maraschino, and decanter bitters; and Don't Give Up the Ship, which has gin, Dubonnet, Grand Marnier, and Fernet-Branca.
+The Charm Offensive has Irish whiskey, Jamaican rum, Carpano bianco vermouth, Green Chartreuse, and chocolate bitters, and the Saipan Sling has bourbon, Braulio, sherry, and an orange cordial.
 The bar also helped popularize the classic cocktail Corn'n'Oil, which includes rum, falernum, lime juice, and Angostura bitters.